PlaySafe/Inquisitor/readme.md

 * **Ignore the definition.getLogic()**, it is use to select the right implementation from meta data
 * The value1, and value2 refer to the parameter1 and parameter2 in the configuration respectively
 * You don't need to define class to be public, but you need a public constructor
-* org.companion.impresario.VariableReflector can help you when
+* org.companion.inquisitor.VariableReflector can help you when
    * You want value from object
    * You want value of properties